OpenImageAnalysisGroup/MCCCS/mcccs_docs/docs/app_exp.md

 The analysis can be started by navigating into the corresponding experiment folder, by executing the process_ ... .sh script in a terminal (e.g. segmentation_example_1_classification → execute process_segmentation_example_1_classification.sh in the experiment folder).
 The results, including a labeled result image and the belonging numeric data, named all_ ... .csv, are stored into the corresponding sub-folders.

-exp images A1 training

 ### Analysis statistics

-The following table includes the number of images for training and prediction for each data set A1, A2 and A3.
-The second table gives an overview about the individual runtimes in seconds for the application examples and different use of processor units.
-The test was performed on a machine equipped with a Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz and 32 GB RAM (OS: Ubuntu 16.04).
+Table 1 includes the number of images for training and prediction for each data set A1, A2 and A3 of the segmentation examples.
+The second table gives an overview about the individual runtimes in seconds for all application examples and different use of processor units.
+Table 3 shows the runtimes for the hyperspectral examples.
+Tabel 4 gives an overview about the RAM and disk space consumption.
+All tests was performed on a machine equipped with a Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz and 32 GB RAM (OS: Ubuntu 16.04).

 * Table 1: Overview about the number of images # in the used data sets.